projectcalico/calico/master/security/adopt-zero-trust.md

 ### Features

 This how-to guide uses the following Calico features:

-- NetworkPolicy and GlobalNetworkPolicy with:
+- **NetworkPolicy** and **GlobalNetworkPolicy** with:
   - Namespaces
   - RBAC
   - Service accounts
-- HostEndpoints
+- **HostEndpoints**
 - Security group integration with AWS
 - Calico with application layer policy for Istio

 ### Concepts

-#### What is Zero Trust Networking?
+#### The network is always hostile

-Zero Trust Networking is an approach to network security that is unified by the principle that the network is always assumed to be hostile.
+**Zero Trust Networking** is an approach to network security that is unified by the principle that the network is always assumed to be hostile.
 This is in direct contrast to perimeter and “segmentation” approaches that focus on separating the world into trusted and untrusted network segments.

 Why assume the network is hostile?
 In many attack scenarios, it is.